Hazel dormice facts

 When hazel dormice are active, they are fully arboreal and nocturnal.
 Moving at night through the often poorly connected trees and shrub canopy can be challenging and so dormice don’t travel very far to feed and are relatively sedentary in their woodland homes.
 When they disperse as juveniles they need good tree, shrub and hedgerow connectivity within their home woodland or beyond it.

 Dormice prefer the new growth of woody vegetation that arises after woodland management such as coppicing, ride widening, thinning or glade creation.
 In the UK, they tend to favour old coppice woodland but they’re also found in scrubland, old hedgerows and sometimes conifer plantations.

 Population and distribution

 Hazel dormice used to be widespread in Britain but they have declined in both population and range over the past 100 years.
-In 2016 we published The State of Britain’s dormice, based on our national monitoring records, which showed a population decline of 38% since 2000.
-A more recent analysis suggests a population decline on average of 5.8% per year.
+In 2019 we published The State of Britain’s Dormice, based on our national monitoring records, which showed a population decline of 51% since 2000.

 Their range has shrunk significantly and they’re now confined predominantly to southern England and Wales.
 Even where dormice remain, their distribution is patchy.